sowcow/prank-player/README.md

 # Prank Player v3

-Rewrite of my old app "Prank Player" using more modern technology.
+Rewrite of my old app using more modern technology.
-It can be used to create sound boards for phone pranks.
+It can be used to create soundboards for phone pranking.

 ## Main usage scenario